-For a new Ambari Web user, enter the desired Username and Password.
-Check Admin to make this user an administrator.
-Click Create to make the user.
+To create a new Ambari Web user account, enter a unique Username and Password.
+Select the Admin checkbox to add administrator privleges to the user account.
+Choose Create to complete the user account creation.

-For an Ambari Web existing user, enter the old and new Passwords.
-Make your changes and click Save.
+To edit an existing Ambari Web user account, enter the old and new Passwords.
+Make your changes, then choose Save.

-To delete an existing Ambari Web user, click delete and fill in the Username.
+To delete an existing Ambari Web user account, choose delete, then choose Yes to confirm the delete action.